SILLUCERO/Biblioteca/README.md

 2. **Read** action is performed to display all the books from the database.
 3. **Update** action allow us to edit the information of a book.
 4. **Delete** action allow us to delete a specific book from the table.

+The design is responsive, the app will addapt to desktop or mobile.
    ​
 ## :iphone:Mobile Graphic reference
 ​